Preran-D/miko-assignment/README.md

 ## Postman Collection
 You can use the provided Postman collection to test the API endpoints.
 Import the collection into Postman to get started quickly.

-Download Postman Collection file ( Simple File Database.postman_collection )
+Download Postman Collection file ( Simple Assembly Language.postman_collection )